valadaptive/ntsc-rs-website/src/docs/after-effects-plugin.md

 ---
 layout: docs.njk
-title: After Effects Plugin
+title: After Effects / Premiere Plugin
 eleventyNavigation:
-  key: After Effects Plugin
+  key: After Effects / Premiere Plugin
   order: 3
 ---

-ntsc-rs is available as an After Effects plugin.
-It currently does not work in Premiere--while it loads, it does nothing.
+ntsc-rs is available as a plugin for Adobe After Effects and Adobe Premiere.

 For a guide on building the plugin, see [the documentation in the code itself](https://github.com/valadaptive/ntsc-rs/blob/main/ae-plugin/README.md).